Klimaatlas/KAPy/docs/tutorials/Tutorial05.md

 ls ./docs/tutorials/Tutorial05_files/*
 ```

 3. The shapefile is coupled into KAPy via arguments in the config file `./config/config.yaml`.
 Open this file in a text editor (e.g. `vi`).
 The path of the shapefile is specified under the `arealstats` category.
 The `shapefile` option gives the path to the shapefile (normally by pointing to the `*.shp` file.
 The `idColumn` option gives the name of the unique identifier of each polygon stored in the shapefile - you can find the name of this column by opening the shapefile in a GIS client or by using GeoPandas.
-You will see something like this:
+A shapefile for Ghana is stored in the helper files for Tutorial05 - edit the configuration file to include these options, so that it looks like this:

 ```
 # Configuration options------------------------------------